demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 In this blog post, we have seen how to set up a Suave application to render server side views using DotLiquid and also how to make use of FAKE build script to manage static files.

-The source code is available in the [GitHub repository](https://github.com/demystifyfp/FsTweet/tree/v0.1).
+The source code is available on [GitHub repository](https://github.com/demystifyfp/FsTweet/tree/v0.1).